iamrutvik/laravel-api-seed-boilerplate/readme.md

 ## Laravel API Boilerplate

 Laravel API Boilerplate is a ready-to-use "starting pack" that you can use to build your first API in seconds.
 As you can easily imagine, it is built on top of the awesome Laravel Framework.
+A true and complete implementation of REST API using Laravel.

+It has in-built support for :

+* Token based api authentication
+* API versioning, throttling, API Docs generation
+* Request and Response modifiers, Error Codes and Transformers

 It also benefits from three pacakages: